AccelerateHS/accelerate-examples/examples/hashcat/README.md

 The program will also accept multiple unknowns to recover, either via multiple `-s` arguments or read from file, one per line.

-Of course, it is more fun if we don't know what what results to expect beforehand, in which case a dictionary of standard words won't get us too far.
+Of course, it is more fun if we don't know what results to expect beforehand, in which case a dictionary of standard words won't get us too far.
 Luckily, the Internet is a [playground](https://wiki.skullsecurity.org/index.php?title=Passwords)...

     $ accelerate-hashcat -d rockyou.txt md5.txt